xqueezeme/xtoys-color-detector/README.md

 # Usage:

-Start the application like this in commandline: java XToysDetectColors.java
+Start the application with java in the command line: java XToysDetectColors.java

 ![Screenshot](screenshot.png)